eclipse-platform/.github/CONTRIBUTING.md

 ## Project Description

-Eclipse Platform defines the set of frameworks and common services that collectively make up infrastructure required to support the use of Eclipse as a component model, as a Rich Client Platform (RCP) and as a comprehensive tool integration platform.
+Eclipse Platform defines the set of frameworks and common services that supports the usage of Eclipse as a component model, as a Rich Client Platform (RCP) and as a comprehensive tool integration platform.
 These services and frameworks include a standard workbench user interface model and portable native widget toolkit, a project model for managing resources, automatic resource delta management for incremental compilers and builders, language-independent debug infrastructure, and